 White Flower Farmhouse is located on Long Island’s North Fork, in the town of Southold nestled between farms and vineyards, Long Island Sound and Peconic Bay.
 This light and airy, corner lifestyle store is a lovely mix of painted white and bleached pine vintage and repurposed furniture, linen textiles, vintage hardware, ironstone and milk glass.
-Owner and designer Lori Guyer has created a unique, much sought-after brand, and we are excited to share her story.
+Owner and designer Lori Guyer has created a unique, much sought-after brand.
+Read her tips on how she uses storytelling on social media to grow and brand White Flower Farmhouse here.

 What year was White Flower Farmhouse established?
 I opened the original White Flower Farmhouse on Peconic Lane in 2003.
 The space was small and I knew I would eventually need more room to grow.
 In 2011, I relocated the shop to its current space on Main Road in Southold; I happened to pass by as the space was being renovated.
 It was an old building and I liked the feel of it.
 And I loved that the previous store had been there for 30 years.
 I had a good feeling about it, and signed a lease straight away.